flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 If you create a form abstraction using re-frame, it's possible to track its state in a global state atom.
 It's further possible to establish a naming convention for forms, making it easier for other participants to look up the form's data and react to it.
+(Spoiler
+alert: the framework I've been working on does this!)

 Communication systems are fundamental.
 Without them, it's difficult to build anything but the simplest applications.
 By providing